Johan-torfs/plg-platformer/README.md

 - Added the MovingPlatforms to the scene and changed the position of some of the tokens to fit the updated platforms
 - Changed platforms so they use a sprite renderer and box collider, instead of moving a tilemap for every platform
 - Made a Draw method to draw each platform based on a given width
+- If the player is standing on a moving platform, the player will move along with the platform

 ### Double jump
 - Added a double jump